 What you do is have money automatically sent from your paycheck to your retirement account.
 This can be your employer-sponsored 401(k), or if that’s not an option for you, a Roth IRA.
 Ridiculous, right?
 Yes, but lots of people don’t do this even when there’s evidence that if you do it it’s extremely effective.

 I recommend investing 10% of what you earn, which means the remaining 90% of your income goes to your bank account.
 But you can start with as little as $50.
-The key is to start saving for retirement rather than the other option of doing nothing, because you’ll be better off than everyone else.
+The key is to start saving for retirement rather than doing nothing because you’ll be better off than mostly everyone else.

-If you want, you can keep building on top of this.
+And if you want you can keep building on top of this.
 You can set up automation for how the money in your bank account gets used.
-Here, let me show you.
+Here, let me show you how.